boyvinall/observability-demo/README.md

 # observability-demo

-Simple golang app that showcases some logging, metrics, tracing and stuff.
+Simple golang demo app to generate logs/metrics/traces, and some infra components to make these signals available in grafana.

 The demo consists of: